marcuslavagnole/Paper_Economia_Vol.21_No.1/README.md

 Repository with R routines used in the paper:
-**"Implications of Brazilian institutional guidelines on educational efficiency"** (2021), Economía - the journal of LACEA, 21(1), 147-168.
+**"Implications of Brazilian institutional guidelines on educational efficiency"**, Economía - the journal of LACEA, 21(1), 147-168, 2021.

 All functions and data sets are located in the root directory.
 - **MCMC_Code.R** : Main file containing the MCMC routine;